 In the design tab of the .xml file, inserting this code will give us the layout shown above.

-In the above code, The relative layout is the parent of grid layout.
-But since relative layout doesn’t have any other children then the complicated hierarchy of ‘Relative Layout > Grid Layout’ can be avoided by using Grid Layout instead of Relative layout.
+In the above code, The relative layout is the parent of the grid layout.
+But since relative layout doesn’t have any other children, then the complicated hierarchy of ‘Relative Layout > Grid Layout’ can be avoided by using Grid Layout instead of Relative layout.

 What is a Frame Layout in Android Studio?

-According to Android Developers, FrameLayout is defined like this.
+According to Android Developers, FrameLayout is defined as this.
 “Frame Layout is designed to block out an area on the screen to display a single item.
-Generally, FrameLayout should be used to hold a single child view, because it can be difficult to organize child views in a way that’s scalable to different screen sizes without the children overlapping each other”.
+Generally, FrameLayout should be used to hold a single child view because it can be difficult to organize child views in a way that’s scalable to different screen sizes without the children overlapping each other”.

 What this generally means is that the layout is fixed on the screen in a single view.
-We can add elements on top of this view and by using the gravity property we can assign the position to each of these elements.
-A visual aid is really helpful to fully understand the concept of Frame Layout.
+We can add elements on top of this view, and by using the gravity property, we can assign the position to each of these elements.
+A visual aid is beneficial in understanding the concept of Frame Layout fully.

 - Component 1 – Top Left

 - Component 2 – Top right